TheRealAnonymous008/quartz/content/Lenses for Game Design - Lenses.md

 * Which channels are most appropriate for which data?
 Why?
 * Which dimensions are available on the different channels?
 * How should I use those dimensions?
+* How are the channels like, aesthetics wise?

 ### 67. Modes
 * Make sure your modes make the player feel powerful and in control, and do not confuse or overwhelm.